First Time Buyer Mortgage – First Time Buying a House?

 As such, more aspiring first-time buyers will be able to secure their first mortgage.

-mortgage indemnity guarantee will protect the mortgage lender in the event of the borrower not being able to make the monthly mortgage payment – regardless of the mortgage rate for first time buyer – when the lender would have to take repossession of the property and sell it.
+A mortgage indemnity guarantee will protect the mortgage lender in the event of the borrower not being able to make the monthly mortgage payment – regardless of the mortgage rate for first time buyer – when the lender would have to take repossession of the property and sell it.

 This would mean a big financial loss to the mortgage lender, particularly if the value of the property has fallen.